Palolem Beach Goa

 Palolem beach is home to a large number of semi-stray dogs.
 The dogs attach themselves to the various resorts.
 This results in periodic flare-ups as each dog community protects its patch from rival dogs that occasionally wander into their territory.

-The rest of the time they spend sleeping in a hole they’ll dig under any available shade: Don’t be surprised if you find one taking shelter under your sunbed.
+The rest of the time they spend sleeping in a hole they’ll dig under any available shade.
+Don’t be surprised if you find one taking shelter under your sunbed.

 Unlike other resorts we visited, such as Kovalam, there is no charge for using the sunbeds and umbrellas which are provided by the various beach guesthouses.

-Palolem beach is naturally popular with runners and “power”-walkers, which is a great way of starting the day.
+Palolem beach is naturally popular with runners and “power” walkers, which is a great way of starting the day.
 Some of the local walkers carry sticks to ward off dogs that occasionally give chase.
 This isn’t really necessary: the dogs are just playing around and are no danger to tourists.

 On the beach, you can rent a kayak for 200 rupees per hour (negotiable).
 As everywhere, they have watchful lifeguards with red flags and whistles, and even an emergency jet-ski.

 50 meters or so behind the beach, you can access the main backstreet, Here you can find taxis and rickshaws, and a variety of shops, restaurants, travel agents and internet cafes.
 From these vendors, we were able to stock up daily on fruits, nuts and drinks.
-If you’re prepared to walk for around 30 minutes, you can also reach the ATM machine (just before the railway).

 The price for a meal for 2 at one of the dozens of restaurants on the beach typically comes to around 700-800 rupees (€11) – including a couple of large beers.
-If you both choose the fresh fish of the day, which is on offer everywhere, your combined bill will be closer to 1200-1300 rupees (€18).
+If you choose the fresh fish of the day, which is on offer everywhere, your combined bill will be closer to 1200-1300 rupees (€18).

 We ate at numerous places, and never had a bad meal.
 The curries were always good – and as spicy as you want them.